OnePieceLv/NetService/README.md

 ```
 more usage in example and unit test case

+# Want to contribute?
+IF you want to contribute, [the Contributing guide is the best place to start(https://github.com/OnePieceLv/NetService/blob/main/CONTRIBUTING.md).
+If you have questions, feel free to ask.

 # License
 NetService is released under the MIT license.
 See [LICENSE](https://github.com/OnePieceLv/NetService/blob/main/LICENSE) for details.